PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 ## View as other user

 - A `View as` function will allow one user to view another’s Personal Queue.
 There will be no restrictions on which user can view which other user’s queues.
-- Admin user can see tasks across the application.
-Admin will have  `View as Admin` option available using which he/she can see the tasks of all users across the application.
+- Admin user will have  `View as Admin` option available using which he/she can see the tasks of all users across the application.
-- This function is applicable in all tabs other than `Recurring` tab.
+- This function is available in all tabs (Except  `Recurring` tab because it shows trigger and Trigger has Roles instead of Persons)
+- When user select another user in `View as`, it won't show any `New` or `Reopen` tag.
+Same way UI won't show Unread Chat highlight

 ### UX Rule